YiLimath/YiLimath.github.io/_posts/2024-10-11-blog-post-1-Birational-Fibration.md

 ## Part I. Fibrations in Algebraic Geometry

 This part of notes is based on the [Fibrations in algebraic geometry and applications](https://smf.emath.fr/publications/fibrations-en-geometrie-algebrique-et-applications) by Professor Voisin, what's new is we will add more applications in birational geometry.
+The general idea is

+> We try to construct fibrations for which the fibers are instead simpler than the total space, reducing in principle the study to phenomena on the base.

 [Note-I.0 General Machine to construct Fibrations]()